Smaash/hostscan/README.md

 ============

 Hostscan is a php tool which allows you to scan specific range of hosts, mostly for information gathering and testing for weak passwords.
-I guess it's a pentest tool, i created it to automate some tests that i often do.
+I guess it's a pentest tool, i'd created it to automate some tests that i often do.
 Since it's PHP, it works quite slowly compared to client-side soft.

 How it works?